sam7041/A-Task-Manager/README.md

 **Note**: Browser notifications require permission from the user and may not work in all browsers or environments.

 ## License

-This project is open source.
-See the `LICENSE` file for details if present.
+MIT License
+Copyright (c) 2025 Sameer Shukla

 ---

-Created with by Sameer Shukla